dwitka/tsp_solver/README.md

 What the files do:
 ---------------------------------------------------------------

-main.py:
+main.py:\n
 	runs the program

-TSPMap.py:
+TSPMap.py:\n
-	The algorithm focuses on preventing lines from crossing and by focusing on reducing total calculations.
-This is done by using various geometric functions.
+	The algorithm focuses on preventing lines from crossing\n and by focusing on reducing total calculations.
+This is done \n by using various geometric functions.

-tspturtle.py:
+tspturtle.py:\n
 	Uses turtle to display the output graphically.

-matrix.py:
+matrix.py:\n
 	Solves a 2 by 3 matrix.

 ---------------------------------------------------------------